videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/react-native-expo-setup.md

 ### Configuration options in app.json

 Ejecting requires the same configuration options as building a standalone app.
-[Follow these instructions before continuing to the next step](https://docs.expo.dev/archive/classic-updates/building-standalone-apps/#2-configure-appjson).
+[Follow this instructions before continuing to the next step](https://docs.expo.dev/archive/classic-updates/building-standalone-apps/#2-configure-appjson).

 ### Eject